ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ## Specifying Security Parameters and Callbacks {#security-parameters}

 Most security parameters, e.g., TLS ciphersuites, local identity and private key, etc., may be configured statically.
-Others are dynamically configured during connection establishment.
+Others are dynamically configured during Connection establishment.
-Security parameters and callbacks are partitioned based on their place in the lifetime of connection establishment.
+Security parameters and callbacks are partitioned based on their place in the lifetime of Connection establishment.
 Similar to Transport Properties, both parameters and callbacks are inherited during cloning (see {{groups}}).

 ### Specifying Security Parameters on a Pre-Connection